coyove/nj/README.md

 // there is no boolean value, use '1' or '0' instead, actually, strings like "true" or "false" are also recommended
 // there is no 'switch' statement, write 'else if' instead
 // there is no '+=, -=, *= ...', write 'a = a + b' instead, however you can write 'a++' or 'a--', they have special optimizations
-// there is no conditional operator '?', use and-or trick instead: 'a and b or c'
+// there is no conditional operator 'a ? b : c', use and-or trick instead: 'a and b or c'
-// since pol doesn't use paren, don't write 'for ;cond; ...' because it's ambiguous, write 'for ;cond; _ ...' instead, '_' means nop
-// there is no 'do while'
 // bitwise operations are identical to javascript
 ```